Integrated Circuit Enterprises Dataset using Qichacha and

 5 Discussion and Conclusion

-complex international situation, the spatiotemporal evolution of the PRD region
+international situation, the spatial-temporal evolution of the PRD region holds

-holds great significance as a key cluster of China’s IC industry.
-The dataset
+great significance as a key cluster of China??s IC industry.
+The dataset created

-created for this study provides a directory of 14,195 IC enterprises
+for this study provides a directory of 14,195 IC enterprises established in the

-established in the PRD from 1980 to 2020 and includes detailed information on
+PRD from 1980 to 2020 and includes detailed information on their attributes,

-their attributes, such as the name, business status, location, industrial
+such as the name, business status, location, industrial division, establishment

-division, establishment date, and registered capital of each enterprise.
-In
+date, and registered capital of each enterprise.
+In terms of spatial

-terms of spatial distribution, it was found that the IC enterprises are
+distribution, it was found that the IC enterprises are concentrated in an

-provide a reference and data repository for research on the IC industry in the
+and data repository for research on the IC industry in the PRD region.

 Author Contributions